 Adam Khoo is another renowned forex trader from Singapore.
 Having a stock trading background, he has authored two books, including Winning the Game of Stocks and Profit from the Panic.
-His channels have millions of views and over 616K subscribers.
+His Youtube channel has millions of views and over 616K subscribers.

 #3 Karen Foo

 Based in Singapore, Karen Foo is a forex trading expert and a motivational speaker.
-He regularly delivers lectures on trading psychology through his youtube channel and website www.trading-education.com.
+She regularly delivers lectures on trading psychology through his youtube channel and website www.trading-education.com.

 Is forex trading legal in Singapore?

-Yes, it does.
-Forex trading is not only legal in Singapore but also becoming increasingly popular in the country.
+Yes, it is.
+Forex trading is not only legal in Singapore but is also becoming increasingly popular.
 The Monetary Authority of Singapore (MAS) regulates the financial affairs of the country, including financial institutions and entities dealing in forex trading.

 What is the best time to trade forex in Singapore?